-The majority of economic effects from the Project are expected to be beneficial and are described above in Section 1.2.
+The majority of economic effects from the Project is expected to be beneficial and is described above in Section 1.2.
 Adverse economic effects may result from:

-- Effects of changes to labour availability for the proposed Project as well as other businesses and Projects in the region; - Indirect effects of increased marine traffic on commercial fishing and tourism opportunities; and - Loss of income after the Project is de-commissioned.
+- Effects of changes to labor availability for the proposed Project as well as other businesses and Projects in the region - Indirect effects of increased marine traffic on commercial fishing and tourism opportunities - Loss of income after the Project is de-commissioned.